Robot Calibration (Laser Tracker)

 The first two sets of measurements are automatically generated by RoboDK.
 Select Show and the robot will follow the sequence (as shown in the following images).
 If the sequence needs to be changed, select Measure and export the calibration measurements as a CSV file by selecting Export data.
 This file can be edited using an Excel sheet and re-imported by clicking Import data.

-The last two sets of measurements (calibration and validation) can be generated using the macro script called Robot Calibration LaserTracker - Image 10 Create measurements.
-This macro script is automatically added to the station when we start the robot calibration project.
+The last two sets of measurements (calibration and validation) can be generated using the macro script called Create measurements.
+This script is automatically added to the station when you start the robot calibration project.
 Double click the macro to execute it.
-This macro is a Python program that guides the user to define the following settings:
+This is a Python program that guides the user to define the following settings:

-Cartesian limits: We can provide Cartesian limits (X,Y,Z values) with respect to the robot reference frame.
+● Cartesian limits: You can provide Cartesian limits (X,Y,Z values) with respect to the robot reference frame.

 The script automatically generates measurements where the tool is facing the tracker as well as respecting the joint and Cartesian constrains.
 A rotation of +/-180 deg around the tool is permitted around the direction that faces the tracker at the reference position.
 Furthermore, the sequence of joint movements is free of collision and inside the measurement workspace (if the workspace is set to be visible).
 The following image shows the summary that is presented to the user before the automatic sequence starts.
 It may take up to 5 minutes for the sequence to finish.

-If desired, we can modify the script by right clicking the Create measurements script and selecting Edit script, then, modify additional parameters of the algorithm.
+If desired, you can modify the script by right clicking the Create measurements script and selecting Edit script, then, modify additional parameters of the algorithm.
 The script automatically saves the user input as station parameters.
-We can view, edit or delete these settings by right clicking the station and selecting Station parameters, as shown in the next image.
+You can view, edit or delete these settings by right clicking the station and selecting Station parameters, as shown in the next image.

 A new message will pop up once the algorithm finishes.
-We can select “Calibration” to use the 60 measurements for robot calibration.
-We can re-execute the same script to generate another set of measurements for validation.
-This step is optional but 80 measurements are recommended for validation purposes.
+You can select “Calibration” to use the 60 measurements for robot calibration.
+You can re-execute the same script to generate another set of measurements for validation.
+This step is optional, but 80 measurements are recommended for validation purposes.

 Finally, it is also possible to import configurations that have been selected manually by selecting Import data (inside the Measure menu).
-We can import a CSV or a TXT file as an Nx6 matrix, where N is the number of configurations.
+You can import a CSV or a TXT file as an Nx6 array of values, where N is the number of configurations.

 It is required to connect the laser tracker and the robot to the computer to automate the procedure of taking measurements.
-It is also recommended to measure a reference frame through three points in case we move the laser tracker (this step is mandatory if we want to recover the home position for axis 1, see Annex II for more information).
+It is also recommended to measure a reference frame through three points in case you move the laser tracker (this step is mandatory if you want to recover the home position for axis 1, see Annex II for more information).

 The following subsections must be sequentially accomplished to be ready to start taking measurements.